Steve's Antique Technology

 This tester did not read directly dynamic mutual conductance but did contain five meters to read plate and grid voltage, plate and grid current, and A.C. filament volts.
 The mutual conductance was determined by reading the plate current at two different grid voltages.
 This instrument met instant popularity Among service men.
 It was followed by Model SG 4700, which contained many improvements over the original model.
 The mutual conductance being read by changing the plate voltage and grid voltage, and the result, the mutual conductance, being read directly from the DC plate milliammeter.

-All the above tube testers were designed for sets which were plain battery or D.C. operated.
-Between 1924 and 1926 A.C. radio sets began to appear on the market.
-To service them, Hickok put on the market the AC47, the first A.C.
-Dynamic Mutual Conductance Radio Tube Tester.
+All the above tube testers requied outside power sources to test tubes.
+Between 1924 and 1926 A.C. powered radio sets began to appear on the market.
+Hickok developed the model AC47, his first A.C. powered (no batteries required) Dynamic Mutual Conductance Radio Tube Tester.

 Hickok AC-47